 3. Capitalize the first letter of each word:title

-For the title or phrase, we often need to capitalize the first letter of each word to comply with common title formats.titleThe filter is born for this:
+For a title or phrase, we often need to capitalize the first letter of each word to comply with common title format.titleThe filter is created for this purpose:

 {{ "anqi cms is great"|title }}